Xenses Park Review: Is this unusual adventure park worth it? (2023 Review)

 Or maybe you’re not sure what Xenses park really is?
 You’ve come to the right guide!

-I’m a travel blogger that lives in Playa del Carmen and I’ve had the chance to visit Xenses and all of the Xcaret adventure parks firsthand.
+I’m a travel blogger that lives in Playa del Carmen, and have become a resident expert on the Xcaret adventure parks.

-With so many parks to choose from, I know just how confusing and overwhelming it can be to research online.
+And I know just how confusing and overwhelming it can be when you’re first learning about the Xcaret parks online.
 That’s where I’m here to help!

 What is Xenses?